pettarin/python-on-windows/README.md

 ## Installing Python On Windows

-The preliminary step consists in installing the Python interpreter ("master program") on your computer.
+The preliminary step consists in installing the Python interpreter (i.e., the "master program") on your computer.

 ### Step 0: Should I Get Python 2 Or Python 3?